 According to Statista, as of April 2020, more than 1.6 billion mobile phone subscriptions have been registered in China.
 Since the Chinese are highly connected by smartphones, the market for apps is burgeoning.

-From an operating system perspective the Chinese market is dominated by Android (a 79% market share according to Baidu ) however leveraging Apple IOS (market share at 18%) might be a good tactic for your APP launch because there is only 1 store to deal with….when you can find more than 500 application stores for Android…which ones will you choose to launch and promote your APP?
+From an operating system perspective, the Chinese market is dominated by Android with a 78.31% market share.
+Although IOS has only 20.68% of the total market share, leveraging Apple IOS might be a good tactic for your APP launch for the first time because there is only 1 store to deal with while you can find more than 500 application stores for Android.

 Most important Android APP portals in China

 China’s mobile operating system is dominated by Android.
 As the Google Play Store is blocked in China, numerous Android stores have been developed in China.
 As a result, the market is fragmented.
 By the time of writing, there are more than 400 Android app stores in the country.

 As of May 2020, Tencent My App is the biggest Android app store in China among its various counterparts, accounting for a market share of 26 percent.
 Chinese social media giant (WeChat developer) has its own APP store with a host of resources.
 It’s now the largest in the country.

 The company uses WeChat to give a boost to its App.
 As the number 1 phone manufacturer in China, Huawei App Store occupies second place in China’s mobile app market, and it is growing in prominence and continues to gain traction in its home market.

 The competitive advantage you need to have